-Regular student attendance for the entire school day is essential to ensure continuous progress in school.
-For their own benefit, children should not miss school except for serious reasons, such as illness.
-As assigned make-up work is only a poor substitute for classroom instruction, the school strongly urges that family vacations be scheduled to coincide with school vacations.
+Regular student attendance and punctuality are essential to ensure continuous progress in school.
+For their own benefit, children should not stay away from school except for serious reasons, such as illness.
+As assigned makeup work is only a poor substitute for classroom instruction, the school strongly urges that family vacations be scheduled to coincide with school vacations.
 The school calendar provides for extended weekends throughout the school year.
 Parents are encouraged to schedule trips and family outings during these times so as to eliminate the need to interrupt a child's learning process.
-Students' grades may be adversely affected due to missed assignments that are the result of absences.
+Student's grades may be adversely affected due to missed assignments that are the result absences.